The facelift. 6 key ideas

 What to expect from a cervico-facial lift?

-The primary goal is to restore the natural, fresh appearance of the face and neck, without creating a “tight” or unnatural effect.
-The results are usually subtle, but important: firmer skin, a more defined facial contour and a noticeable reduction of wrinkles and deep folds.
-The surgery can be customized to each patient’s needs.
-Some people may need a mini facelift, which is less invasive and focuses only on specific areas, while others opt for a full facelift that encompasses both the face and neck.
-Depending on the goals, a facelift can also be combined with other cosmetic procedures, such as blepharoplasty (eyelid surgery), the use of dermal fillers or botulinum toxin.
+The surgery can be tailored to each patient’s needs.
+Some people may need a mini facelift, which is less invasive and focuses only on specific areas, while others opt for a full facelift that covers both the face and neck.
+Depending on the goals, a facelift can also be combined with other cosmetic procedures, such as blepharoplasty (eyelid surgery), dermal fillers, or botulinum toxin.

 How do you know which type of facelift to choose?

-The key to have a good result with a facelift is to define the importance that the patient gives to the neck.
-If the neck is an area that the patient wishes to recover, this is usually expressed during the consultation and it is usually the first thing he/she talks about.
-In this case it is necessary to explain that a “mini lift” or an anterior lift, that is, with an incision in front of the ear, will produce a tightening effect on the cheek and the lower third of the face as well as on the neck, although the neck will not experience a perfect correction.
-For those patients who express a specific interest in neck improvement, it is necessary to extend the incision behind the ear.
+The key to achieving a good result with a facelift is to determine how much importance the patient places on the neck.
+If the neck is an area the patient wishes to improve, they usually mention this during the consultation and it’s often the first thing they bring up.
+In this case, it is necessary to explain that a “mini facelift” or an anterior facelift—that is, one with an incision in front of the ear—will produce a tightening effect on the cheeks and the lower third of the face, as well as on the neck, although the neck will not undergo a perfect correction.
+For patients who express a specific interest in improving the appearance of their neck, it is necessary to extend the incision behind the ear.

-The isolated neck lift is of no interest in the presence of facial sagging since it will leave the middle and lower third of the face uncorrected.
-If the facial tissues are tight or have undergone a previous facelift, it may make sense to perform an isolated neck lift.
-When it comes to the neck lift there are several approaches or ways to do it: one is to use an anterior or transverse incision in the neck to access the deep planes and stretch them.
-This technique results in a transverse scar on the neck that rarely provides a homogeneous aspect and may cause irregularities.
-In contrast, the posterior approach, i.e. without scars in the anterior part of the neck, provides an optimal tightening effect and leaves a smooth and homogeneous neck contour.
-The latter is the technique we recommend and practice at MMG.
+When we talk about neck lifts, there are several approaches or methods: one involves making an anterior or transverse incision in the neck to access the deep layers and tighten them.
+This technique results in a transverse scar on the neck that rarely provides a uniform appearance and may cause irregularities.
+In contrast, the posterior approach—that is, one that leaves no scars on the front of the neck—provides optimal tightening and results in a smooth, even neck contour.
+This is the technique we recommend and perform at MMG.

 Recovery and results